Dinger's Aviation Pages

 With the Battle of Keren won,

 Asmara fallen and landings in British Somaliland to liberate Berbera, it was only a matter of time before the strategic port of Massawa fell.
-On the 31st March, three of the remaining six Italian destroyers in the port were sent out on a one-way "suicide mission" with orders to run North up the Red Sea and attack the Suez Canal, sinking themselves as block-ships in the mouth of the canal if possible.
+On the 31st March, three of the remaining six Italian destroyers in the port were sent out on a one-way "suicide mission" with orders to run north up the Red Sea and attack the Suez Canal, sinking themselves as block-ships in the mouth of the canal if possible.
 The sortie was abandoned when one of the destroyers ran aground almost as soon as it left port.
 On the 2nd April, the Italians sent the remaining five destroyers on a much less ambitious plan to bombard Port Sudan and then scuttle themselves.
 They were attacked by FAA Swordfish and RAF Blenheim bombers, sinking two of the destroyers.
 Another two destroyers, Pantera and Tigre, were attacked by Wellesleys of 223 Squadron.
-Although no hits were obtained the two destroyers ran themselves aground on the Eastern shore of the Red Sea, where the Wellesleys of 223 Squadron returned to finish them off with bombing.
+Although no hits were obtained the two destroyers ran themselves aground on the eastern shore of the Red Sea, where the Wellesleys of 223 Squadron returned to finish them off with bombing.
 Apparently, one of the Wellesleys was hit by return fire from the destroyers and had to make a forced landing on the coast of Saudi Arabia, another Wellesley landed nearby in an attempt to rescue the crew but was itself damaged on landing, leaving both crews having to be picked up by the Royal Navy.
 The remaining Italian destroyer afloat was abandoned and scuttled.

 In early April 1941, 223 Squadron moved up to Egypt to convert to flying the Martin Maryland twin-engined bomber.
 This left 47 Squadron as the RAF's only Wellesley unit.
 By this time great advances had been made by the thrusts into Italian East Africa and Addis Ababa was captured on 6th April.
 The Italian army retreated to mountain strongholds with the forlorn hope that a German/Italian victory in the Western Desert would come to their aid.
 Number 47 Squadron had moved to Massawa, operating out of the aerodrome they had so often bombed in the past.
 The squadron continued operations against the Italians, principally against Gondar which was the largest of the Italian strongholds and the only one that still had elements of the Italian Air Force flying from it.
 Not only did they fly bombing missions, but they also dropped supplies to the Indian, South African, British and partisan forces surrounding Gondor.
 The last Wellesley lost to an Italian fighter was on 2nd July (another was slightly damaged on the 9th July).
 The last casualties of 47 Squadron came on 14th November when a Wellesley crashed on a recce mission (not due to enemy action).
 The last flight by an Italian aircraft in East Africa, a ground-attack mission by a CR42, was as late as 20th November 1941.
 The battle for Gondor was hard-fought.
 Number 47 Squadron flew its last combat mission in East Africa on the 27th November with a raid by 6 Wellesleys on Gondor in conjunction with Hawker Hartebeests and P-36 Mohawks of the South African Air Force.
 The same day Gondor finally surrendered.